OKEAMAH/Git/docs/shell/the_big_picture.rst

     :package:`tezos-protocol-alpha`, are abstracted over this object
     type.
 That way, it is possible to use the same code for different platforms or toolkits.
-  - :package:`tezos-client-alpha` provides some functions to perform the operations of protocol Alpha using the wallet and signers from the client context.
+  - :package:`octez-client-alpha` provides some functions to perform the operations of protocol Alpha using the wallet and signers from the client context.
-  - :package:`tezos-client-genesis` contains the basic activator
+  - :package:`octez-client-genesis` contains the basic activator
     commands available on the genesis protocol.
-  - :package:`tezos-client-base-unix` implements configuration file
+  - :package:`octez-client-base-unix` implements configuration file
     and wallet storage in Unix files, user interaction via the Unix console, and terminal based signer plug-ins.